-- coordinates the calculation of technical provisions; - ensures the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - assesses the sufficiency and quality of the data used in the calculation of technical provisions; - compares best estimates against experience; - informs the Board of the reliability and adequacy of the calculation of technical provisions;

-- oversees the calculation of technical provisions where approximations have been used due to insufficient data of appropriate quality; - expresses an opinion on the overall underwriting policy; - expresses an opinion on the adequacy of reinsurance arrangements, and; - contributes to the effective implementation of the risk-management system, in particular with respect to the risk modelling underlying the calculation of the SCR, MCR and to the ORSA.
+- coordinates the calculation of technical provisions; - ensures the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - assesses the sufficiency and quality of the data used in the calculation of technical provisions; - compares best estimates against experience; - informs the Board of the reliability and adequacy of the calculation of technical provisions; - oversees the calculation of technical provisions where approximations have been used due to insufficient data of appropriate quality; - expresses an opinion on the overall underwriting policy; - expresses an opinion on the adequacy of reinsurance arrangements, and; - contributes to the effective implementation of the risk-management system, in particular with respect to the risk modelling underlying the calculation of the SCR, MCR and to the ORSA.

 The Actuarial Function has to provide an annual Actuarial Function Report to the Board of Directors.
-This report shall document all tasks that have been undertaken by the Actuarial function, identify any deficiencies and give recommendations as to how deficiencies should be remedied.
+This report documents all work performed by the actuarial department, certifies the adequacy of the technical provisions and the quality of data used in the valuations, identifies any deficiencies and makes recommendations as to how deficiencies should be remedied.

-Those tasks include oversight of activities in respect of the Branch portfolio, namely the calculation of technical provisions, evaluation of capital requirements and pricing of products, which are performed by the APICIL Group on behalf of the Company.
+Those tasks include oversight of activities in respect of the Branches portfolio, namely the calculation of technical provisions, evaluation of capital requirements and pricing of products, which are performed for French Branch by the APICIL Group on behalf of the Company.